-‘Resonate’ is a news, entertainment and blogging website that provides writers with a platform to discuss topics that strongly resonate amongst East Asian communities in the West.
+‘Resonate’ is Europe’s biggest East Asian culture website.
+As a news, entertainment and blogging website, ‘Resonate’ provides writers with a platform to discuss topics that strongly resonate amongst East Asian communities in the West.
 Our writers do not need to be of East Asian heritage but simply need to harbour an interest in writing about topics that concern East Asian communities around the world.

 The representation of East Asians is unreasonably disproportionate within politics, the film industry, music industry and the media in general.
 For example, when East Asians are represented in the film, they are often represented through takeaway owners or martial artists.
 ‘Resonate’ aims to promote East Asian talent through the medium of written journalism and eventually film/television, photography and music in order to achieve a wider and more diverse media presence for East Asians.